GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Test contextual follow up questions

-Humans interact with each other through conversations that have some *context* of what is being discussed.
-OpenAI's ChatGPT can also interact in this way with humans.
-However, this capability is not native to an LLM itself.
-It must be implemented.
-Let's explore what happens when we test contextual follow-up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.
+Humans interact with each other through conversations that have some context of what is being discussed.
+LLMs based applications can be built to  interact in this way but this capability, it needs to be implemented by the application developer.

+Let's explore what happens when we test the LLM with follow-up questions in our conversation

 1. If you shutdown the app, open a new terminal and start the application using **dotnet run** and open your browser to http://localhost:8100